uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/readings/readings.component.content.md

 This assignment will be graded on a scale of __10 points__:
 - Proposal: 1 pt
 - People, Data, and Focus : 2 pts
-- Limitation (method or experience) and How to Avoid/Overcome : 2 pts
+- Limitation of Method or Experience and How to Avoid/Overcome : 2 pts
 - Alternative Method and Benefit: 3 pts
 - Report Clarity and Presentation: 2 pts